-In the spirit of encouragement for our intellectual community, all-but-dissertation (ABD) students should arrange a meeting with all members of their dissertation committees once per year.
+In the spirit of encouragement for our intellectual community, all-but-dissertation (ABD) students should arrange a meeting with each member of their dissertation committees once per year.
 The purpose of these meetings is to discuss research opportunities (grants, conferences, symposia, workshops, etc.) and publishing opportunities with which they would like to have the support of their committee members.
 Given faculty interest in encouraging effective scholars and teachers, these meetings should also serve to discuss teaching plans during the doctoral program, practices for balancing teaching and scholarship, and general preparation for a successful career.
-Students should seek the assistance of the Graduate Secretary in scheduling these meetings and provide an updated CV and list of questions to committee members one week in advance.

-The Graduate Studies Committee expects students and committee members to maintain ongoing consultation throughout the development of the dissertation.
+Students are expected to maintain ongoing consultation with committee members throughout the development of the dissertation.

 Dissertation directors should review chapters and necessary revisions should take place before feedback is solicited from other committee members.

 Dissertation directors should consult with the entire committee before planning a defense.